AnonymousAuthor000/code402/README.md

 python main.py --free_unused_data=True --model_name=gpt2
 ```

-Note that testing on GPT2 needs a machine with large RAM (RAM size that is smaller than 64 Gb may cause termination of compilation).
+Note that testing on GPT2 needs a machine with large RAM (RAM size smaller than 64 Gb may cause termination of compilation).
 When you want to try other models (not GPT_2) in step (1), remember to restore the original TFLite c code:

 ```
 cp -r ./build_files/minimal ./tensorflow-2.9.1/tensorflow/lite/examples/